eievui5/vuibui-engine/docs/docs.md

     - See [The Entity Array](#the-entity-array)
 - Ends by halting to save power, waiting for an interrupt.
 Currently only wants for VBlank, so a routine must be put in place when other interrupts are used.

+## VBlank

+- Push wShadowOAM to OAM
+- Collect the input

+# Limited Tiles

+Scales' main gimmick is the use of 3 main characters with unique sprites and items, and this is a huge demand on the limited number of tiles.
+While the GBC mode will have the freedom to splurge, the Gameboy's limited graphical capabilities mean that we need to be extremely careful with the character's tiles.
+The only limitation I gave myself was that I would keep them within the OAM-exclusive tiles.

+This is how they are structured:
+- Standing/walking frames: 16 tiles each (48 total)
+- "Use" frames: 6 tiles each (18 total)
+    - This is done by including just a single outstretched arm, which can be flipped to stretch both.
+- Item frames: 8 tiles each (24 total)
+    - Items, When equipped, load their special effects into these slots.
+(Arrows, Sword, Spell, etc)

+Total: 90 / 128 tiles, leaving 38 open.

 # Entities

 ## The Entity Array